Deep vein thrombosis: Management

 Treatment for DVT is warranted when the clots are either proximal, distal, and symptomatic, or upper extremity and symptomatic.
 Providing anticoagulation, or blood-thinning medicine, is the typical treatment after patients are checked to make sure they are not subject to bleeding.
 (Note: Evidence for anticoagulation comes from studies other than definitive randomized controlled trials that demonstrate efficacy and safety for anticoagulation vs. placebo or using NSAIDs.)
 However, treatment varies depending upon the location of DVT.
 For example, in cases of isolated distal DVT, ultrasound surveillance (a second ultrasound after 2 weeks to check for proximal clots), might be used instead of anticoagulation.
 Although, those with isolated distal DVT at a high risk of VTE recurrence are typically anticoagulated as if they had proximal DVT.
-Those at a low risk for recurrence might receive a four- to six-week course of anticoagulation, lower doses, or no anticoagulation at all.
+Those at low risk of recurrence might receive a four- to six-week course of anticoagulation, lower doses, or no anticoagulation at all.
 In contrast, those with proximal DVT should receive at least 3 months of anticoagulation.

 Some anticoagulants can be taken by mouth, and these oral medicines include warfarin (a vitamin K antagonist), rivaroxaban (a factor Xa inhibitor), apixaban (a factor Xa inhibitor), dabigatran (a direct thrombin inhibitor), and edoxaban (a factor Xa inhibitor).
 Other anticoagulants cannot be taken by mouth.
-These parenteral (non-oral) medicines include low-molecular-weight heparin, fondaparinux, and unfractionated heparin.
-Some oral medicines are sufficient when taken alone, while others require the use of an additional parenteral blood thinner.
+These parenteral (non-oral) medicines include low-molecular-weight heparin (LMWH), fondaparinux, and unfractionated heparin.
+Some oral medicines are sufficient when taken alone, while others require an additional parenteral blood thinner.
 Rivaroxaban and apixaban are the typical first-line medicines, and they are sufficient when taken orally.
 Rivaroxaban is taken once daily, and apixaban is taken twice daily.
 Warfarin, dabigatran, and edoxaban require the use of a parenteral anticoagulant to initiate oral anticoagulant therapy.
 When warfarin is initiated for VTE treatment, a 5-day minimum of a parenteral anticoagulant (Note: The international normalized ratio should be ≥ 2.0 for 24 hours minimum, but if the ratio is > 3.0, then the parenteral anticoagulant is not needed for five days.) together with warfarin is given, which is followed by warfarin-only therapy.
 Warfarin is taken to maintain an international normalized ratio (INR) (Note: An INR is determined from the ratio of a patient's prothrombin time (PT) to a standardized control PT.
 A normal INR for those not on anticoagulation is 1.0.
 A value of 5.0 or higher is considered a critical finding because of an increased risk of bleeding.) of 2.0–3.0, with 2.5 as the target.
 The benefit of taking warfarin declines as the duration of treatment extends, and the risk of bleeding increases with age.
 Periodic INR monitoring is not necessary when first-line direct oral anticoagulants are used.
 Overall, anticoagulation therapy is complex, and many circumstances can affect how these therapies are managed.